MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/set-aksedgearcconnection.md

 ## Synopsis

-Connects or disconnects the AKS Edge cluster running on this machine to or from Azure Arc for Kubernetes.
+Connects or disconnects the AksEdge cluster running on this machine to or from Azure Arc for Kubernetes.

 ## Syntax